arrow-kt/arrow/kategory-docs/docs/typeclasses/applicative/README.md

 ### Laws

-Kategory provides [`ApplicativeLaws`](/docs/typeclasses/laws#applicativelaws) for internal verification of lawful instances and third party apps creating their own Applicative instances.
+Kategory provides [`ApplicativeLaws`](/docs/typeclasses/laws#applicativelaws) in the form of test cases for internal verification of lawful instances and third party apps creating their own Applicative instances.

 #### Creating your own `Applicative` instances